thatboiizC169416/ergol/README.md

 python -m venv /path/to/pyenv      # Create a pyenv if you don't already have one cd /path/to/pyenv/bin sudo su
-./python -m pip install kalamine --break-system-packages  # Install kalamine in the acutal pyenv exit                               # Get out of admin mode
+./python -m pip install kalamine --break-system-packages  # Install kalamine in the actual pyenv exit                               # Get out of admin mode

 cd ~/.local/bin